By Amy Phipps on | No Comments

 My favorite photos are those simple moments with my family.
 Not the ones that we all dressed up for in front of a professional photographer.
 My favorite moments are the ones I look at and am instantly transported back to that moment.

-So get out your camera.
-Take photos.
-A lot of photos.
-Of everyday moments.
+So get out your camera and take photos.
+Take a lot of photos!
 Because that is truly one of the best gifts you can give to your children.